 - Must be graduating during the academic year.

-- Must be nominated by the student's academic school or department.
+- Must be nominated by the student's academic college or department.

-Each academic school and department may nominate recipients based on their own selection criteria and process.
+Each academic college and department may nominate recipients based on their own selection criteria and process.
 Selection criteria could include, but are not limited to:

-- Involvement or leadership within their school or department
+- Involvement or leadership within their college or department

 - Originality in research